 - Acetal is an excellent self-lubricating bearing material with great wear properties and good stiffness.
 It’s not good for cosmetic parts or parts that require pad printing, paint or decals.

 - TPEs are great for dust seals and padding corners for impact resistance, and used in overmolding applications for grip features.
 They’re not always good in dynamic applications; static applications are best.
 There may be chemical resistance concerns with TPE.

 Sometimes, if you want to add strength to a part, you just have to increase overall wall thickness.
 Protolabs provides a list of recommended wall thicknesses based on resin type to help design parts that are neither too thin nor too thick.
+In general terms, small parts can process at .040in (1mm) reasonably well.
+But once you start getting into palm or hand-sized parts, 0.080 in.
+(2mm) nominal wall should be considered.
+Designing larger parts may require more wall thickness for flow/filling the cavity under reduced stress but attention needs to be paid to parts greater than 0.120 in.
+(3mm).
+Often, once parts reach 0.150 in.
+(3.8mm), they can become so thick that the cross section when cooling can start to sink on itself and other manufacturing processes or assistance may need to be considered.
+Thermoplastic molding in general is quite stable and repetitive from 0.060 in.
+(1.5mm) to 0.100 (2.5mm).
 The larger that parts get, the more attention needs to be paid to ribs, gussets, materials, and other factors that improve strength.
-As usual, our applications engineers are available to discuss part geometry and design, and look for the interactive moldability analysis that comes with every quoted part at Protolabs.
+As usual, our applications engineers are available to discuss part geometry and design, and make sure to look for the interactive moldability analysis that comes with every quoted part at Protolabs.

 *If you'd like a free Design Cube, get one here.